-Ratify the Appointment and Approve Remuneration of Independent Registered Public Accounting Firm 3
+Ratify the Appointment and Approve Remuneration of Independent Registered Public Accounting Firm

-Ratify Appointment of PricewaterhouseCoopers as Independent Registered Public Accounting Firm and Authorize the Audit and Finance Committee to set Remuneration
+3 Ratify Appointment of PricewaterhouseCoopers as Independent Registered Public Accounting Firm and Authorize the Audit and Finance Committee to Set Remuneration

-The Company is asking shareholders to ratify the appointment of PricewaterhouseCoopers ("PwC") as our independent registered public accounting firm for the fiscal year ending December 31, 2024, and to authorize the Audit and Finance Committee of our Board of Directors to set the independent auditors' remuneration.
+The Company is asking shareholders to ratify the appointment of PricewaterhouseCoopers ("PwC") as our independent registered public accounting firm for the fiscal year ending December 31, 2025, and to authorize the Audit and Finance Committee of the Board to set the independent auditors' remuneration.
 PwC has acted as our independent auditor since 2013 and has the requisite understanding of our business affairs, accounting policies and practices, and internal control over financial reporting.
 Based on such understanding and their ability, we believe the continued retention of PwC is in the best interest of our shareholders.